-Allowance for doubtful debts of trade debtors
+Impairment of trade debtors

-An allowance for impairment of trade debtors is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of receivables.
+In 2018 and prior years, an allowance for impairment of trade debtors is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation, and default or delinquency in payments are considered indicators that the trade debtor is impaired.
 The amount of the allowance is the difference between the trade debtor's carrying amount and the present value of estimated future cash flows, discounted at the effective interest rate.